 - Moving dolly.
 The moving process shouldn’t include injuring your back.
 Using a sturdy moving dolly will protect your muscles from injury and will make the moving process go by more quickly.
-A heavy-duty moving dolly is included in every Brute Box rental package.
+A heavy-duty moving dolly is included in every Boxbee rental package.

 - Hand truck.
 Yes, it’s as fun as it sounds and will make your move a piece of cake.
-Made of rugged, lightweight aluminum, the Brute Box hand truck rental is great for moving boxes and other items up and down stairs and throughout your home or office.
+Made of rugged, lightweight aluminum, the Boxbee hand truck rental is great for moving boxes and other items up and down stairs and throughout your home or office.

 - Lifting straps.
 Team up with a moving buddy and use lifting straps to move large items quickly and safely.
 With both buying and renting options, this will give you the little lift you need to get large jobs done.